rtmigo/dmk_py/README.md

 `dmk` keeps encrypted data entries in a file.
 Entries can be added, updated, and removed.
 Entries can be binary (files) or text (passwords, etc).

-The utility not only encrypts the contents of the entries, but makes uncertain the very fact of their existence.
+Besides encrypting entries `dmk` makes uncertain the very fact of their existence.
 The storage file consists of "dark matter": unidentifiable data, most of which is just random bytes.
 There is no master password and no way the see the table of contents.